Success Criterion 3.2.1 (Level A)

 - Use “activate” instead of “focus” to activate user elements.

-- Make sure that links don’t automatically open, forms don’t submit, and no other actions occur when receiving focus.
+- Make sure that links don’t automatically open, forms don’t automatically submit, and no other actions occur when simply receiving focus.

 Need technical guidance?